-According to plastic surgeon Dr. Frank Campanile, many Denver plastic surgery patients choose to have procedures in the spring months to ensure results are ready for summer.
+According to plastic surgeon Dr. Francesco Campanile, many Denver plastic surgery patients choose to have procedures in the spring months to ensure results are ready for summer.

 Denver, Colorado (April 2012) — For many reasons, springtime is one of the best times for people considering liposuction, tummy tucks and breast enhancement procedures.